(Toronto Seminar registration starts at 9am)

 Includes one 265 page Offshore Companion Book per single participant or couple.

-Lunch is available nearby in Chicago and Oakland and is included in Seattle.
+Lunch is available nearby in Toronto and Vancouver and is included in Seattle.

 Seminars run from 8:00 am to 6:00 pm Saturday.